 Preparation and defense of the senior thesis.
 Prerequisite: Senior Philosophy and Religion Major, with two 300 level PHRE courses taken in residence at Truman State University.
+Offered only in the fall semester.

 PHRE 476 - Seminar in Philosophy and Religion 1-3 hours